-- 1. Copies of all documents presented or required for initial and continuing review of the CRB, e.g., Board minutes pertaining only to the contract, record of subjects consent, transmittal on actions, instructions and conditions resulting from Board deliberations addressed to the activity director, are to be retained by the Contractor for at least three (3) years after completion of the research.
-All documents shall be accessible for inspection during normal working hours by the DIA COTR or authorized representative. - 2.
-Except as otherwise provided by law, information in the records or possession of the Contractor which refers to or can be identified with a particular subject may not be disclosed except: - a.
+- 1. Copies of all documents presented or required for initial and continuing review of the CRB (e.g., Board minutes pertaining only to the contract, record of subjects consent, transmittal on actions, instructions and conditions resulting from Board deliberations addressed to the activity director) are to be retained by the Contractor for at least three (3) years after completion of the research.
+All documents shall be accessible for inspection during normal working hours by the sponsor's COTR or authorized representative. - 2.
+Except as otherwise provided by law, information in the records of possession of the Contractor which refers to or can be identified with a particular subject may not be disclosed except: - a.
 With the consent of the subject or his legally authorized representative, or - b.
-As may be necessary for the DIA to carry out its legal responsibilities. - 3.
-Upon expiration or termination of this contract, a list of all unused test material shall be provided to the DIA Contracting Officer. - 4.
-The Contractor shall immediately notify the DIA Contracting Officer, by telephone, of inquiries from sources outside the Department of Defense concerning the use of human subjects under this contract.
+As may be necessary for the sponsor to carry out its legal responsibilities. - 3.
+Upon expiration or termination of the contract, a list of all unused test material shall be provided to the sponsor's Contracting Officer. - 4.
+The Contractor shall immediately notify the sponsor's Contracting Officer, by telephone, of inquiries from sources outside the government concerning the use of human subjects under this contract.